llingg/docs-opmanual_autolab/book/robotarium/30_charging_setup/95_future_projects.md

 ## Improve the intersection navigation

 For traversing through the maintenance area, intersection navigation is a crucial part.
-With the new Unicorn Intersection Node, the success rate was raised to over 90%.
+With the new Unicorn Intersection Node, the success rate was raised up to over 90%.
 For a completely autonomous city, this is still way too low.

 ## Implement the battery capacity estimation